 I have a Motorola NVG510 DSL gateway/router.
 Passthrough mode can be enabled by logging into your router and going to Firewall > Passthrough Mode > Setting it to “passthrough.”
 The passthrough mode is then changed to “DHCPS-fixed” and the router’s MAC address (Media Access Control) is provided.

-As previously mentioned, DHCPS stands for Dynamic Host Configuration Protocol Server, and it assigns IP addresses dynamically to the devices on your network Routers can only have one MAC address, and no two are the same.
+As previously mentioned, DHCPS stands for Dynamic Host Configuration Protocol Server, and it automatically assigns IP addresses dynamically to the devices on your home network.
+The MAC address is a unique identifier for a router.
+Routers can only have one MAC address, and no two are the same.
 Even if your gateway goes through a different process, the end result will be the same.

 The Wi-Fi access point on your gateway should be turned off so you don’t have a second, pointless Wi-Fi network.
 Restart your gateway after you’ve finished making these modifications.